 How to Properly Soak Nuts

 The other day, I soaked some nuts and poured off the water and could tell they had been affected by mold.
-Over a couple of days, mold started growing on pecans and almonds as well.
-If you’re not soaking nuts, you’re eating the mold and mycotoxins.
+Over a couple of days, I had moldy almonds and pecans.
+If you’re not soaking nuts, you’re eating mold and mycotoxins.
 I have seen water become disgusting in as little as four hours.

-To minimize your exposure to toxins, make sure you soak the nuts before you eat them.
+To minimize your exposure to toxins, ensure you’re soaking nuts before eating them.
 It’s simple to do:

-- take the nuts and pour them in a bowl or a mason jar.
+- Take the nuts and pour them into a bowl or a mason jar.
 You can do this with seeds as well.

 - Pour filtered water at least 1/2 inch over the top of the nuts.